knpuniversity/symfony2-series/knpu/composer.rst

 Adding Outside Bundles with Composer
 ====================================

-We got rid ofthe ugly, but the site looks a little empty.
+We got rid of the ugly, but the site looks a little empty.
 We'll improve things by loading fixtures, which are dummy data we put into the database.

 When we started the project, we downloaded the Symfony Standard edition: